Luc16/VulkanFluidSimulation/README.md

 ## Dependencies:
-[//]: # (TODO: Explain how to setup each of the dependencies or link where they can be aquired  ) To build the project and all the executables, there are a few dependencies which are required.
-These dependencies are:
+[//]: # (TODO: Explain how to setup each of the dependencies or link where they can be aquired  ) To build the project and all the executables, these dependencies are required:

 - Vulkan
 - glfw3